SinclairQuantumLab/pyopticl-setups/README.md

 - post_TA_board:  ![The schematic of post-TA board in FreeCAD](<pics/post-TA.png>)
 After amplifying the laser, we split the beam into three paths for different uses.
 Each path includes an AOM, iris, and shutter for on/off control.

+(The pictures of the board may not be the latest version.)
 ## How to Use

 Please see the Quickstart Guide in the PyOpticL wiki: